SparkPlugCapital/voltron-translate/README.md

 Voltron Translate extends ActiveRecord::Base, ActionController::Base, ActionMailer::Base, and ActionView::Base with a __ (double underscore) method that makes internationalization and/or translating static phrases easier.

-Once installed, from any class that extends from any of the three rails classes you can use the double underscore method to allow for real time text translation.
+Once installed, from any class that extends from any of the four rails classes listed you can use the double underscore method to allow for text translation.
 For example:

 ```ruby
 @user = User.new(user_params)